loodakrawa/SpriterDotNet/SpriterDotNet.Unity/README.md

 * SpriterDotNet.Unity.Examples.unitypackage (contains the library and a couple of examples)

 ## Basic Usage
-The most easy way of using SpriterDotBNet.Unity with your own animations is the following:
+The most easy way of using SpriterDotNet.Unity with your own animations is the following:
 * Install SpriterDotNet.Unity.Examples.unitypackage
 * Create a new scene
 * Copy your scml and all required files into the Assets folder in your project